sluijs/tunnelvision/README.md

 Tunnelvision is an experimental tensor viewer for IPython environments based on Voxel.

 ## Installation
 Tunnelvision requires Python 3.7+.
-Wheels are _only_ available for MacOS (x86_64) and Linux for now.
+Binary wheels are available for MacOS (x86_64/arm64) and Linux.

 To install Tunnelvision, run: